jayant-ism/nosqldatabase/readme.md

 It is a nosql type database
-It can be used to store the variables and later share it with two different programs running parallelly First run the server with giving an input constraint as port number which must be greater than 1024 Then add the clint.h header file
+It uses UDP for transfering data between the  server and clint It can be used to store the variables and later share it with two different programs running parallelly First run the server with giving an input constraint as port number which must be greater than 1024 Then add the clint.h header file